How To Calculate Velocity Of Falling Object

 Q: How does altitude affect the velocity of a falling object?

 A: Altitude affects the velocity of a falling object by influencing air density.
 At higher altitudes, the air is less dense, meaning there is less air resistance.
-As a result, an object will generally have a higher terminal velocity at higher altitudes compared to lower altitudes.
+Which means an object will generally have a higher terminal velocity at higher altitudes compared to lower altitudes.

 Q: Can I use these calculations to predict the trajectory of a projectile?

 A: Yes, the principles of calculating the velocity of falling objects can be applied to predict the trajectory of a projectile.
-However, you also need to consider the initial velocity and angle of the projectile, as well as any other forces acting on it, such as wind resistance.
+On the flip side, you also need to consider the initial velocity and angle of the projectile, as well as any other forces acting on it, such as wind resistance.

 Conclusion